Blood lipids and high blood pressure

 Many people with high blood pressure also have high blood lipid levels.
-To understand the connection, one must take a closer look at blood lipid levels and their effects.
+To understand the connection, it's helpful to take a closer look at blood lipids and how they work.

-Blood lipid levels include cholesterol and triglycerides.
+Blood lipids include cholesterol and triglycerides.
 Cholesterol is divided into HDL and LDL cholesterol.
-Fats (lipids) are not water-soluble, meaning they do not dissolve in blood but are transported in the blood bound to protein molecules (proteins).
-This is how the term lipoprotein comes about.
+Fats (lipids) are not water-soluble, so they don't dissolve in blood; instead they are bound to protein molecules and transported in the blood.
+That's where the term lipoprotein comes from.

 HDL stands for High Density Lipoprotein.
 HDL cholesterol is the smallest type of lipoprotein found in the body.
-It contains about 25 percent of the total cholesterol.
-Its role is to absorb excess cholesterol from body cells and transport it to the liver.
-Thus, HDL cholesterol protects against arterial calcification (atherosclerosis) and is therefore referred to as the good cholesterol.
+It contains about 25 percent of the body's total cholesterol.
+Its job is to pick up excess cholesterol from the body's cells and carry it to the liver.
+In this way HDL cholesterol protects against hardening of the arteries (atherosclerosis) and is therefore called the "good" cholesterol.

 HDL stands for High Density Lipoprotein.
 HDL cholesterol is the smallest type of lipoprotein found in the body.
-It contains about 25 percent of the total cholesterol.
-Its role is to absorb excess cholesterol from body cells and transport it to the liver.
-Thus, HDL cholesterol protects against arterial calcification (atherosclerosis) and is therefore referred to as the good cholesterol.
+It contains about 25 percent of the body's total cholesterol.
+Its job is to pick up excess cholesterol from the body's cells and carry it to the liver.
+In this way HDL cholesterol protects against hardening of the arteries (atherosclerosis) and is therefore called the "good" cholesterol.

 LDL stands for Low Density Lipoprotein.
-LDL is the most important transport medium for cholesterol in the blood.
-It transports cholesterol to body cells.
-LDL is considered the greatest risk factor for arterial calcification (atherosclerosis).
+LDL is the main carrier of cholesterol in the blood.
+It delivers cholesterol to the body's cells.
+LDL is considered the biggest risk factor for hardening of the arteries (atherosclerosis).

 LDL stands for Low Density Lipoprotein.
-LDL is the most important transport medium for cholesterol in the blood.
-It transports cholesterol to body cells.
-LDL is considered the greatest risk factor for arterial calcification (atherosclerosis).
+LDL is the main carrier of cholesterol in the blood.
+It delivers cholesterol to the body's cells.
+LDL is considered the biggest risk factor for hardening of the arteries (atherosclerosis).

 Triglycerides

-Triglycerides are blood fats that consist of one glycerin molecule and three fatty acids.
-Elevated triglyceride levels, in conjunction with low HDL levels, pose a risk for atherosclerosis.
+Triglycerides are blood fats made up of one glycerol molecule and three fatty acids.
+Elevated triglyceride levels, especially when combined with low HDL levels, increase the risk of atherosclerosis.

-Triglycerides are blood fats that consist of one glycerin molecule and three fatty acids.
-Elevated triglyceride levels, in conjunction with low HDL levels, pose a risk for atherosclerosis.
+Triglycerides are blood fats made up of one glycerol molecule and three fatty acids.
+Elevated triglyceride levels, especially when combined with low HDL levels, increase the risk of atherosclerosis.

 A balanced ratio of omega-3 to omega-6 fatty acids also helps keep blood lipid levels and blood pressure within a healthy range.

-Hydrogenated plant fats should be avoided just like animal fats, as they also negatively affect blood lipid levels.
+Hardened vegetable fats should be avoided just like animal fats, since they also have a negative effect on blood lipid levels.

 Sources